 Amazon’s Fire TV range, renowned globally, now boasts four distinct streaming sticks, each with unique specifications and capabilities.
 With such a variety, making the right choice can seem daunting.

-In late 2023, Amazon launched two updated versions of its top-end Firesticks – the Fire TV Stick 4K Max 2nd Gen (see our review) and the Fire TV Stick 4K 2nd Gen (see our review).
+In late 2023, Amazon launched two updated versions of its top-end Firesticks – the Fire TV Stick 4K Max 2nd Gen (see our review) and the Fire TV Stick 4K 2nd Gen (see our review) – which has since been renamed to Fire TV Stick 4K Plus.

 Then in late 2024, Amazon discontinued its two entry-level streaming sticks – the 3rd generation Amazon Fire TV Stick (see our review) and the Amazon Fire TV Stick Lite – and replaced them with one Fire TV Stick HD.